semanticist21/updater-using-sftp/README.md

 This program was developed via WPF, .Net 6.0 Framwork, sftp client library.

 + This project was built based on .Net 6.0, so .Net 6.0 or higher version is required for use.
++ You need Visual Studio to build the project.
 + Supported OS : Windows

 ### Screen Description